codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-setup-saml2.md

 toc: true
 ---

-CSDP (Codefresh Software natively supports login using GitHub, Bitbucket and GitLab using the OpenID Connect (OAUTH 2.0) protocol.
-You can add new SSO integrations based on OAUTH 2.0 as part of Codefresh Software Development Platform (CSDP) or Codefresh Enterprise plan.
+Codefresh natively supports login using GitHub, Bitbucket and GitLab using the OpenID Connect (OAUTH 2.0) protocol.
+You can add new SSO integrations based on OAUTH 2.0 as part of Codefresh  Enterprise plan.

 As Identity Providers (IdPs) come in all shapes and sizes, the following topic discusses in general what you must do to configure Federated SSO.
   As you will see in the description below, the person in your organization responsible for managing your IdP will need to interact with Codefresh support team to successfully set up a trust between your IdP and Codefresh SP.

 {:.text-secondary}
 ### Before you set up Federated SSO
-  1. Have your account set up with CSDP enterprise plan.
+  1. Have your account set up with Codefresh enterprise plan.
   2. Ensure you have a working SAML 2.0 compliant identity provider (IdP).
   3. Identify someone in your organization who is familiar with configuring and managing your organization's IdP.
   4. Ensure that your IdP's system clock is synchronized with a reliable time source.
 If it's not, tokens generated will be unusable and SSO will fail.